zendive/jsdiff/README.md

 - Symple user interface:

   - Button to hide/show unchanged properties.
-  - Button to copy changed properties in format of `jsondiffpatch` diff object.
+  - Button to copy changed properties in format of `jsondiffpatch` Delta object.
   - Button to clear current result.
+  - Search input to highlight patterns
   - Indicator of the last update time.
   - Indicator of a fatal error (out of storage memory).
   - Devtools light/dark colour scheme support.